-Recently, the Institute for Apprentices (IfA) said it would begin trialing a new system using gender-neutral language to encourage more women to apply for apprenticeships in traditional STEM (Science, Technology, Engineering, and Maths) industries such as tech and construction.
+Recently, the Institute for Apprentices (IfA) said it would begin trailing a new system using gender-neutral language to encourage women to apply for apprenticeships in traditional STEM (Science, Technology, Engineering, and Maths) industries such as tech and construction.
 Female representation within these sectors currently sits at just 9%.
-Some experts believe here that the use of gender-neutral language can result in an increase in female candidates of as much as 40%.
+Some experts believe here that the use of gender-neutral language can result in an increase in recruiting women of as much as 40%.

 Blind CVs can help as they remove the initial bias that can affect judgement.
 There are other tools out there that can help recruiters be more gender-neutral.
 These include Kat Matfield’s Gender Decoder – an online tool that helps identify forms of unconscious gender bias in a job advert.
 AI platforms are also being developed to remove gender bias and help recruiters hone in on talent with the right characteristics to succeed in the role.

 Using gender-neutral language is about more than simply being politically correct, it can actually increase the number and quality of applications you receive – according to ZipRecruiter, by up to 42%.
 At the end of the day, companies that don’t use gender-neutral language will inevitably lose out and become less competitive in their marketplace.
 Is that a risk you want to take?

 Ultimately, if you want to make the most out of recruiting the right candidates, take the extra time to edit your description and make sure you’re keeping the doors wide open.
 Zoek.UK offers the perfect tool for employers to produce an effective job description and attract relevant candidates

 Interested in finding out more about the subjects raised on this page?

 Simply click on the tags below to read related blog posts...